bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/DBA_DataScientist_DataAnalyst Challenge README.md

         - Use the same basename as the two input files.
         - Be tab separated and contain the "merge" of the valid files (one output file per pair).

-    3. Your script should handle these error conditions at a minimum:
+    3. Your script/program should handle these error conditions at a minimum:
         - A rowID in file A does not appear in file B.
         - A rowID in file B does not appear in file A.